-Theoretically, the result should be $T = 2.01 L^{0.5}$
+Theoretically, the result should be $T = 2.01L^{0.5}$

-Our exponent is quite close to the theoretical value of 0.5, and therefore our data is consistent with the pendulum's period depending on the square-root of length.
-Discrepancies in the power and in the leading term are most likely due to precision errors in the measurement of pendulum length.
+Our exponent was close enough to the theoretical value of 0.5 that we are able to say that the length variation of a pendulum's period is a square-root dependence.
+Discrepancies in the power and in the leading term are most likely due to errors in measurement of length.
 These errors occur as we try to measure the length of the pendulum from where the string connects to the ringstand to the middle of the mass.
-Determining the middle is not very exact, and hence the L measurements suffer from a lack of precision.
+Determining the middle is not very exact, and hence the L measurements suffer some random error.